Just as effective leaders possess certain qualities, so do effective followers.

 It is not good when they fail to get the proper guidance on how to become a leader who leads.
 (See Ill-Equipped Leaders.)

-After completing the Boss Relationship Worksheet, you will find that the following will prove helpful in showing you how to cultivate a better working relationship with your boss:
+After completing the Boss Relationship Worksheet, take a look at the information below.
+It will prove helpful in showing you how to cultivate a better working relationship with your boss:

-Called to Lead, my first book is FINALLY here, and I am so very excited.
+I published my first book and I am beyond excited.

 Leaders don't